 - 50 minutes from Puerto Vallarta Airport along Highway 200 North towards Tepic.

 - A number of activities available on the beach.

 - A great place for surfers and surfing.

 - Part of Riviera Nayarit.

-San Francisco, actually is a quite quaint small town surrounded by jungle and hills that are what is left of the Sierra Madre Mountains toward the edge of the Pacific coast.
+It's quite quaint small town surrounded by jungle and hills that are what is left of the Sierra Madre Mountains toward the edge of the Pacific Ocean coast.

-San Pancho was helped quite a bit, cobblestone streets and a full service hospital came from funds the Mexican President at that time, Luis Echeverría, invested in this town, which he visited to let off steam, he even built a summer mansion by the sea.
+The town received quite a bit of a boost, for example, cobblestone streets and a full-service hospital thanks to funds the Mexican President at that time, Luis Echeverría, was able to funnel to San Francisco, a place he visited regularly to let off steam, he even built a summer mansion here by the sea.

 San Francisco video

 The local agricultural activities include lemon, mango, corn and papaya crops, as well as fishing, mostly red snappers.